DataSF/draft-publishing-standards/README.md

 3. Provide a reference for data publishers and users
 4. Clarify departmental stewardship of certain reference data

-This document focus on the global perspective across datasets.
-For example, it may be hard for a data user to trace which neighborhood boundary a field references.
-The standards contained in this document attempt to address that issue among others.

 We lean heavily on existing precedent where available.
 The scope includes:

 1. Formats and data structure
-2. Common reference standards (lists) that are useful across datasets and departments and
+2. Common reference standards (lists) that are useful across datasets and departments

 We are not including domain-specific standards here like Open311 or LIVES which have their own documentation and communities.
-We are also not using this document to propose new domain specific standards.
+We are also not using this to propose new domain specific standards.